exbotanical/zito.fyi/content/a-complete-guide-to-make.md

   rm -f *.o program
 ```

 In this rule, `clean` is a _phony_ target that specifies how to remove all object files and the `program` executable.
 Note that we use the `.PHONY` directive to tell make that `clean` is not a file, but rather a phony target.
-If we didn't do this — and we happened to have a file in the root directory named `clean` — running `make clean` would yield `make: 'clean' is up to date.`.
+If we didn't do this — and we happened to have a file in the root directory named `clean` — running `make clean` would yield `make: 'clean' is up to date` because the file named `clean` exists (i.e. Make thinks it has been "built" already).

-By the way, you can specify your phony targets in a single line, like:
+By the way, you can specify many phony targets in a single line, like:

 ```makefile
 .PHONY: clean test whatever